MikeGitIt/sprocket_from_scratch/README.md

-You're absolutely right - I apologize!
-I only rendered a portion of the README and cut it off.
-Let me render the COMPLETE README.md properly:

 # Sprocket - Workflow Execution Engine

 A simplified workflow execution engine inspired by the Workflow Description Language (WDL) standard, designed for genomic analysis pipelines and scientific computing workflows.